Are Natrel products gluten-free?

 How is the milk organic?

-Our organic milk comes from organic farms that comply with rigorous standards (Canadian Organic Standards) established by the Canadian Organic Growers, including the following:
+Our organic milk comes from organic farms that comply with rigorous standards (Canadian Organic Standards) established by Quality Assurance International.
+Indeed, our Organic Fine-Filtered Milk comes from Canadian dairy farms dedicated to organic farming principles.

 Is Natrel Milk suitable for young children?